RafaelAPB/SoKSPBlockchainInterop/README.md

-# Supplementary Materials for: "SoK: Security and Privacy of Blockchain Interoperability"
+# SoK: Security and Privacy of Blockchain Interoperability

+Read the extended version of our paper [here](https://www.techrxiv.org/articles/preprint/SoK_Security_and_Privacy_of_Blockchain_Interoperability/24595764)

+## Supplementary Materials

 ![](TableOfContents.png)